PACELC Theorem: Latency vs Consistency Trade-offs

 | Systems requiring both | Use tunable consistency (Cassandra, DynamoDB) |

-When TO Use Low Latency (PA/EC)
+When to Use Low Latency (PA/EC)

-When NOT to Use Low Latency Priority
+When Not to Use Low Latency Priority

 CAP focuses exclusively on partition scenarios.
 During a partition, you choose between returning errors (consistency) or returning potentially stale data (availability).
 Partitions tend to be infrequent though.
 The more persistent trade-off surfaces during regular operation: how quickly can the system respond versus how consistent is that response?